 What is media fatigue?

 Media fatigue is defined as "the state of feeling overwhelmed or numb" as a result of consuming near-constant information.
 Media fatigue is a type of psychological exhaustion.
-The invention of the internet and subsequently the smartphone has allowed us to be connected seemingly 24/7 to an unprecedented amount of information that is overstimulating.
+The invention of the internet and subsequently the smartphone has allowed us to be connected seemingly 24/7 to an unprecedented amount of information that is overstimulating at best, and on the more extreme end, may lead to vicarious trauma symptoms (trauma caused by witnessing traumatic events).

 Why is media fatigue a problem?

 While being connected to everything all the time may seem like a good thing, it can actually have negative consequences.
 Too much information can lead to anxiety and feelings of overwhelm.
 Most media presents an incomplete picture of a doomed world or negative future.
-It's hard to feel good today when you do not have hope for your future.
+It's hard to feel good today when you do not have hope for your future, or when you witness difficult events that you can't help change or control.
 Even if you are only consuming entertainment or educational content, it’s still easy to fall prey to feelings of inadequacy, decision-fatigue, or comparison.

 How to know if you have media fatigue